 \subsubsection{One irregular singularity, One regular singularity: $(A_1, D_{N+2})$ SCFT}

-We could add one more regular singularity at $0$ on the sphere to find another type of SCFT.
-It is well known that this regular singular puncture carries a non-abelian $SU(2)$ flavor symmetry.
-Geometrically, this regular singularity introduce a new mass parameter and the coulomb branch dimension is increased by 1.
+We could add one more regular singularity at point $0$ to define another class of SCFT.
+Geometrically, this regular singularity introduces a new mass parameter and a $SU(2)$ flavor symmetry; moreover the Coulomb branch dimension is increased by one.
 The Seiberg-Witten curve is

-This time the translation invariance is fixed by two punctures and $u_1$ can not be eliminated.
-So we have a new coupling constant $u_1$, which matches the relevant operator $u_{N+1}$ from the regular singularity. $m^2$ has dimension two and represents the mass term from the regular singularity.
+This time the translation invariance is fixed by two punctures and $u_1$ can not be eliminated, so we have a new coupling constant $u_1$, which pairs with the relevant operator $u_{N+1}$. $m^2$ has dimension two and represents the mass term from the regular singularity.
 This class of theory is called $(A_1, D_{N+2})$ theory as the BPS quiver has the corresponding shape.
-In fact, when $N=0$, the theory represents one fundamental of $SU(2)$, when $N=-1$, it is nothing (no fundamental) as shown in \cite{Gaiotto:2009hg,Nanopoulos:2010zb}.
-The first nontrivial theory is $(A_1, D_3)$ theory which is also the AD points found from $SU(2)$ with two flavors as one can check the spectrum.
-This is natural since $D_3$ and $A_3$ has same Dynkin diagram. $(A_1, D_4)$ theory is the AD theory found from $SU(2)$ with 3 flavors.
+In fact, when $N=-1$, it is nothing (no fundamental), and it represents one fundamental of $SU(2)$ when $N=0$ as shown in \cite{Gaiotto:2009hg,Nanopoulos:2010zb}.
+The first nontrivial theory is $(A_1, D_3)$ theory which is also the AD points found from $SU(2)$ with two flavors, which is natural since $D_3$ and $A_3$ have the same Dynkin diagram. $(A_1, D_4)$ theory is the AD theory found from tuning mass parameters and Coulomb branch operators of $SU(2)$ gauge theory with 3 flavors..

-The flavor symmetry associated with the regular singularity is $SU(2)$ and one can gauge this flavor symmetry to form new asymptotical free gauge theory.
-We will show later such gauge theories also has a natural six dimensional description.

-$(A_1, E_N)$ theory is also claimed to exist and one may wonder if they have a six dimensional construation.
-We will show in the later section that $(A_1, E_N)$ theory can be constructed using six dimensional $A_2$ theory.

-The BPS spectrum and wall crossing behavior of above two class of theories are studied in \cite{Shapere:1999xr, Gaiotto:2009hg,Alim:2011ae,Alim:2011kw} , extended object like line operators and surface operators are studied in \cite{Gaiotto:2010be,Gaiotto:2011tf}.
+The BPS spectrum and wall crossing behavior of above two class of theories are studied in \cite{Shapere:1999xr, Gaiotto:2009hg,Alim:2011ae,Alim:2011kw} , and extended object like line operators and surface operators are studied in \cite{Gaiotto:2010be,Gaiotto:2011tf}.